 Tuesday is regarded as the optimal day of the week when buying tickets for his/her flight or any other event like a concert or a movie.
-This is due to the fact that the price is considered to be lower on Tuesdays for one reason or another.
-However, are tickets in fact cheaper when they are ‘sold’ on a Tuesday than another day of the week?
+This is because the price is considered to be lower on Tuesdays for one reason or another.
+However, are tickets cheaper when they are ‘sold’ on a Tuesday than on another day of the week?
 Let us give it deeper consideration.

 This leads to the question of why it is so widespread that tickets are cheaper on Tuesdays.
-There are a few explanations floating around:
+A few explanations are floating around:

-There is likely a tendency for prices to be slightly higher from Thursday through Monday since more travelers are likely to be in need of tickets for the weekend or to go on business the following week.
+There is likely a tendency for prices to be slightly higher from Thursday through Monday since more travelers are likely to need tickets for the weekend or to go on business the following week.
 On Tuesday, the prices could be lowered.

 This is the day when the ticket-selling offices of venues, theaters, stadiums, and airlines for up-and-coming events and flights may put out more tickets.
 Competition can also be occasioned by the arrival of stocks, which brings down the prices of products in the short run.